-Be sure to insert "-breakiterator" (w/o quotes) as shown above.
+Be sure to insert "-breakiterator" (without quotes) as shown above.
 This will format the Javadoc appropriately.
 The rest of the options should be the default.
 Press the Finish button to create the Javadoc.

 After running this wizard, you should have the Javadoc show up under a directory named "doc" in your project.
 Look at your "package explorer" (the left-hand window pane that allows you to browse the contents of any project), and it should be there.
-You can even right-click on the doc directory, and choose "properties", and discover the full path to your Javadoc, as it resides on the hard drive.
+You can even right-click on the doc directory and choose "properties" to discover the full path to your Javadoc, as it resides on the hard drive.

-The picture on the next page shows this.
 This ends our instructions on how to create Javadoc.
 Please ask a TA if you have any more questions, and do it soon, as we will be creating Javadoc many times this semester, and it is part of your grade.
-The page after the next picture will begin the steps to properly export an Eclipse project.

-Section B-Exporting an Eclipse Project
+Section B - Creating an Eclipse Project Archive:

-The following instructions will walk you through the process of exporting an Eclipse project.
+The following instructions will walk you through the process of creating an Eclipse project archive.
 We will be submitting all programming assignments via Eclipse archives, so please pay attention to the steps.
 In addition, the projects will have extra documentation that needs to be submitted, and if it is missing, you will lose points.
 Please follow the instructions exactly.
 Before we show how to export an Eclipse project, here is what needs to be submitted for the three types of programming assignments that students will have this semester:

-- 1. Lab assignments-Lab assignments will consist of short and very specific exercises that supplement course material.
-Often, source code is provided to the student, with the expectation that the student will write code that will enable the existing program to function properly.
+1. Lab assignments-Lab assignments will consist of short and very specific exercises that supplement course material.
+Often, starting source code is provided to the student, with the expectation that the student will write code that will enable the existing program to function properly.
 Detailed instructions are given with each lab.
 When the lab assignment is finished, the group needs to hand in the "hard copy" (printed handout), and submit the "soft copy" electronically to the appropriate dropbox on the D2L website (http://learn.ou.edu).
-For labs, the soft copy should only contain the project archive (discussed below), and nothing else. - 2.
-Project Designs-Once a project has been assigned, each group will have a specific amount of time to submit both a hard copy and a soft copy of their project design.
+For labs, the soft copy should only contain the project archive (discussed below), and nothing else.

+- 2. Project Designs-Once a project has been assigned, each group will have a specific amount of time to submit both a hard copy and a soft copy of their project design.
 This design does not need to be final; it may fluctuate and change significantly before the project is finished.
-What this design should reflect, however, is a carefully thought out plan as to how the project specifications will be reached.
+What this design should reflect, however, is a carefully thoughtout plan as to how the project specifications will be reached.
 This means that a good amount of time should be put in before any code is written.
 In fact, no code is allowed to be written inside the project design methods.
 This is called "stubbing" your code.
 Variables should be declared, and methods should have their signatures (names, and parameters/return types, if not void).
-A well-though out design should be able to reflect a clear plan as to how the project will be accomplished.
+A well-thought out design should reflect a clear plan as to how the project will be accomplished.
 The hard copy should contain a printout the cover sheet, stubs, and UML.
-The soft copy should include the cover sheet, stubs, UML and Javadoc. - 3.
+The soft copy should include the cover sheet, stubs, UML, and Javadoc. - 3.
 Final Project-When the final, working project is submitted, the hard copy should contain a printout of the cover sheet, UML, and source code.
 The soft copy should have all of these, and the Javadoc.

 The proper format and content of these items will be elaborated on in the Documentation Requirements file (and in class), but for now, you should concern yourself primarily with what to submit with each assignment, both hard copy and soft.
-See the next page for the first picture.

-Step 1-Select and name the project
+Archive Step 1 - Select and name the project